tonikerttula/APE/ProjectLog.md

+### Project update 12.11.2021 - 19.11.2021
+Added version numbers for Java, Kali and Webgoat installations for clarity

+Completed A1, A2, A3 and A7, reports just in finnish though so translation needed

+I did custom excercise for Att&ck tactics Reconnaissaince, Credential Access and Impact.
+I also did Injection excercise using DVWA.
+These Excercises use Metasploitable 2.
+Report  for these are in finnish, so need for translation.

+Planned for Initial Access and Credential Escalation, found vulnhub machine for it https://www.vulnhub.com/entry/funbox-1,518/

+Planned for Collection and Exfiltration to be included to custom exercise 1

 ### Project update 5.11.2021 - 12.11.2021
 Not a lot of time for the project, did guides for installing [Kali](https://github.com/tonikerttula/APE/blob/main/Kali.md) and [Webgoat](https://github.com/tonikerttula/APE/blob/main/webgoat.md), also did some troubleshooting helps for if the installations encounter problems.
 I have deadlines for creating a demonstrations of a couple of ATT&CK subtechinques for next monday, so I'll create up and report them here.
 I'll try to create easily aproachable material (I'm also quite a beginner) so they'll be useful for this project also.
 I'll also have to properly report some WebGoat excercises, so I'll have at minimum A1 (at least intro), A2, A3, and A7 here.